 It’s important to ensure that their PPE is comfortable and safe for them to use regularly, particularly as their pregnancy progresses.

-With this in mind, think about what measures you put in place if their PPE isn’t suitable anymore, for example, changing their work activity or environment.
+With this in mind, think about what measures you put in place if their PPE isn’t suitable anymore, for example, making reasonable adjustments and changing their work activity or environment, or providing suitable alternative work.

-If you have an employee who is pregnant, breastfeeding or has given birth in the past six months, why not check out our free, comprehensive maternity risk assessment download.
+If you have an employee who is pregnant, at childbearing age breastfeeding or has given birth in the past six months, why not check out our free, comprehensive maternity risk assessment download.

 Employer Advice has a team of dedicated HR and employment law experts who only work with employers.
 With over 80 years of experience in helping employers take the stress of handling their HR and employment law obligations.
 Get in touch with one of the Employer Advice experts on 0800 470 0613.